ZoneMinder/zoneminder/README.txt

-o    FIX - An ugly divide by zero error was present on new installations where no monitors had yet been defined. o     FIX  -  The  Pelco-D  protocol control  script  did  not properly support Iris control.

-o     FIX  - Fixed a nasty problem in zmaudit which meant that older  events  sometimes didn't get tidied  up  and  deleted properly.

-o     FIX  -  Fixed an issue with the multi-part jpeg  streams having frame boundaries output at the end of each image  and not   the  beginning.
-Apart  from  this  not  being   ideal semantically it also meant that ZM had trouble parsing  it's own output!

-o     FEATURE  -  Some of the scripts have a new debug  format that is more similar to the one used in the binaries.
+o    FIX - An ugly divide by zero error was present on new installations where no monitors had yet been defined. o    FIX - The Pelco-D protocol control script did not properly support Iris control. o    FIX - Fixed a nasty problem in zmaudit which meant that older events sometimes didn't get tidied up and deleted properly. o    FIX - Fixed an issue with the multi-part jpeg streams having frame boundaries output at the end of each image and not the beginning.
+Apart from this not being ideal semantically it also meant that ZM had trouble parsing it's own output! o    FEATURE - Some of the scripts have a new debug format that is more similar to the one used in the binaries.

-13.7.
+12.8.
 Release 1.21.1
 Menage of various new features and bug fixes.

 o     FIX - The HTTP refresh method of updating the Cycle view was broken.
 This is now fixed.

 o    FIX - There was an arbitrary limit on the size of a blob due to the dimensioning of the field in the database.
-This has been  increased  to  allow all possible  blob  sizes  to  be accounted for.

-o     FIX  -  On some platforms there is no definition of  the 'round' function.
+This has been increased to allow all possible blob sizes to be accounted for. o    FIX - On some platforms there is no definition of the `round' function.
 Previous versions of ZM have detected this and included one if no other is present.
 However changes in 1.21.0 meant that this did not always happen and the function went undefined.
-This has been corrected.

-o    FEATURE - Support has been added to allow monitors to be defined as mirrored.
-Thus images can now be flipped horizontally or vertically before processing as well as rotated as in previous versions. o    FIX - Made the 'Options' link only appear if the user has sufficient permissions.

-o     FIX - Fixed issue where the PTZ control function to  set camera presets never passed the preset number so preset 1 was always used.

-o     FEATURE - A custom title can now be added via the normal Options dialog (ZM_WEB_TITLE_PREFIX).
-This title will be used in all browser windows and allows you to distinguish between multiple ZM installations for example.

-o    FEATURE - Ordinarily ZoneMinder will resize the console window to fit the number of monitors displayed.
+This has been corrected. o    FEATURE - Support has been added to allow monitors to be defined as mirrored.
+Thus images can now be flipped horizontally or vertically before processing as well as rotated as in previous versions. o    FIX - Made the `Options' link only appear if the user has sufficient permissions. o    FIX - Fixed issue where the PTZ control function to set camera presets never passed the preset number so preset 1 was always used. o    FEATURE - A custom title can now be added via the normal Options dialog (ZM_WEB_TITLE_PREFIX).
+This title will be used in all browser windows and allows you to distinguish between multiple ZM installations for example. o    FEATURE - Ordinarily ZoneMinder will resize the console window to fit the number of monitors displayed.
 If you are using a tabbed browser this can be a little irritating.
 A new option (ZM_WEB_RESIZE_CONSOLE) has been added to control this behaviour. o    FEATURE - Version 1.21.0 added support for events to be labelled with Cause and Notes fields.
 However these could not be modified directly from the web interface.
-This has  been amended so that an 'Edit' link is now present in the  events listing.
-Clicking on this allows you to modify these  fields for one or more events so they can be identified as belonging to a particular incident.

-o     FEATURE  -  There has long been a dichotomy between  the functions that can be applied via interactive filters versus background saved filters.
+This has been amended so that an `Edit' link is now present in the events listing.
+Clicking on this allows you to modify these fields for one or more events so they can be identified as belonging to a particular incident. o    FEATURE - There has long been a dichotomy between the functions that can be applied via interactive filters versus background saved filters.
 This release addresses this to some extent allowing you, for instance, to archive or unarchive matching events, or edit them as described above.
-This is not a complete solution and it is expected that the functionality will converge further in the future.

-o    FEATURE - Previously in the c/c++ code accessor functions had to be called to access the value of configuration options.
+This is not a complete solution and it is expected that the functionality will converge further in the future. o    FEATURE - Previously in the c/c++ code accessor functions had to be called to access the value of configuration options.
 This was expensive when done repeatedly so some classes used